kenaniah/virtual-devops/README.md

 This git repository will be downloaded and installed in `/opt/virtual-devops`.

+An entry for `puppet` will be added to `/etc/hosts`.

+The puppet client in installed on all servers.

-If the host's IP matches the IP of the puppet server (`$PUPPET_IP` from `config.sh`), the puppet master will be installed and the environments directory symlinked to `/opt/virtual-devops/puppet-manifests`.
+If the host's IP matches the IP of the puppet server (`$PUPPET_IP` from `config.sh`), the puppet master will be installed.
+ * `/etc/puppet/environments` will be symlinked to `/opt/virtual-devops/puppet-manifests`
+ * The puppet dashboard will be installed
+    * Apache, MySQL, mod_passenger, and mod_ssl are installed as dependencies
+    * Apache will be configured to vhost the puppet dashboard via mod_passenger at `https://$PUPPET_IP:3000`
+    * MySQL's `max_allowed_packet` will be set to 32MB

 Caveats
 ----------------------